tianweiy/CenterPoint/README.md

 ## NEWS

 [2021-12-27] We release a multimodal fusion approach for 3D detection [MVP](https://github.com/tianweiy/MVP).
-More research to come in Spring 2022.

 [2021-12-27] A TensorRT implementation (by [Wang Hao](https://github.com/Abraham423)) of CenterPoint-PointPillar is available at [URL](https://github.com/Abraham423/CenterPointTensorRT). ~60 FPS on Waymo Open Dataset.
 There is also a nice onnx conversion [repo](https://github.com/CarkusL/CenterPoint) by [CarkusL](https://github.com/CarkusL).